**Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!**

-When you do fly in a public area with your Park Flyer or Slow Flyer, common sense must prevail.
-Keep well away from people, property, animals, buildings and vehicles etc., and if there are other rc pilots around go and speak with them and find out which frequency they are flying on, if you're using a MHz radio.
-This is very important because two rc airplanes on the same frequency cannot be flown at the same time.
+When you do fly in a public area with your park flyer, common sense must prevail.
+Keep well away from people, property, animals, buildings and vehicles etc., and if there are other rc pilots around go and speak with them and establish some common ground rules.

 The important thing is just to act and fly responsibly, but have fun - park flyers are just a great excuse to get out there and fly!